lmondada/relrc/README.md

  - dependencies can be traversed backward: [`RelRc::all_children(v)`] will return all objects (children) that depend on `v` (parent).
  - data can be stored on the dependency edges themselves.
- - the resulting directed acyclic dependency graph is exposed with [`GraphView`] and can be traversed using [`petgraph`] (make sure to activate the `petgraph` feature).
+ - the resulting directed acyclic dependency graph is exposed with [`RelRcGraph`] and can be traversed using [`petgraph`] (make sure to activate the `petgraph` feature).